paultopia/websiterevision2017/src/assets/md/tech.md

 In recent years, I've found myself moving increasingly into a data science/coding/tech orientation.
 It actually all started around late 2014/early 2015 when, in the process of writing my book, the [Rule of Law in the Real World](http://rulelaw.net/), I found myself in need of computationally intensive simulation---which I wrote in R, just because it's the language I learned in grad school (!!! not a good choice for something where performance matters).
 I fell a little in love, and have written thousands of lines of increasingly competent code since then.

-Most recently, I spent six weeks (far too short) in the Summer 2, 2017 batch at [The Recurse Center](https://www.recurse.com/), a kind of (free!) writers retreat for programmers with the mission of making attendees "dramatically better at coding."
+I spent six weeks (far too short) in the Summer 2, 2017 batch at [The Recurse Center](https://www.recurse.com/), a kind of (free!) writers retreat for programmers with the mission of making attendees "dramatically better at coding."
 I highly recommend it---it was a wonderful experience, and I learned a ton.

 Of course, I have [a Github](https://github.com/paultopia/); I also have [an experimental tech blog](http://paultopia.github.io).

+I am also currently (as of Spring 2019) teaching a stats course for law students which starts with basic Python coding and, moving into the stats part, replaces the standard method of stats pedagogy via long proofs and equations with intuitive explanations, data visualization, and clear explanations.
+The lessons aren't all complete yet, but you can mostly follow along with the course at [sociologicalgobbledygook.com](https://sociologicalgobbledygook.com/).

 Here's a collection of interests.